ton-community/ton-docs/docs/develop/func/statements.md

 This section briefly discusses FunC statements, constituting the code of ordinary function bodies.

 ## Expression statements
 The most common type of a statement is the expression statement.
 It's an expression followed by `;`.
 Expression's description would be quite complicated, so only a sketch is presented here.
-As a rule all sub-expressions are computed left to right with one exception of [asm stack rearrangement](functions#rearranging-stack-entries) which may define order manually.
+As a rule, all sub-expressions are computed left to right.

 ### Variable declaration
 It is not possible to declare a local variable without defining its initial value.